 - pH: 3.25

 The vineyards for this wine are located in the area around Menfi on the south-western coast of Sicily.
-Vines grow on south and south – east facing hills at 80-200 meters above sea level on sandy soil.
+Vines grow on south and southeastern facing hills at 80-200 metres above sea level on sandy soil.
 Vines are Guyot trained and planted at a density of 4,000-4,500 plants per hectare.

-The 2018 vintage started with rainy and mild autumn and winter.
-Springtime saw rainfalls above average for the Menfi area.
-Summer was mild with lower-than-average temperature.
+The 2018 vintage started with a rainy and mild autumn and winter.
+Soring saw rainfalls above average for the Menfi area.
+Summer was mild with lower-than-average temperatures.
 These conditions allowed for a longer vegetative growth period for the vines and resulted in more mature fruit.
 The alcoholic levels in the final wines are 1% lower than average, and the wines are fresher and more aromatic.

 The grapes were hand harvested at the end of September.
-After being crushed and destemmed, the must was immediately cooled to 5-8°C and maintained at these temperatures for four to six hours.
+After being crushed and destemmed, the must was immediately cooled to 5-8°C and maintained at these temperatures for 4-6 hours.
 The resulting must was then softly pressed and the juice obtained was clarified at a low temperature for 36 hours.
-The clear must was fermented in stainless-steel tanks for 15-20 days at 16-18°C. The wine was aged for three months in the bottle before release.
+The clear must was fermented in stainless-steel tanks for 15-20 days at temperatures of 16-18°C. The wine was aged for three months in the bottle before release.